WMNP

 WMNP (99.3 FM, "Mixx 99.3") is an American radio station licensed to serve the community of Block Island, Rhode Island.
-The station is owned by 3G Broadcasting, Inc. Its studio is located in Newport, Rhode Island.
-WMNP broadcasts a Top 40 (CHR) music format that targets southern Rhode Island, Southeastern Connecticut and the South Coast of Massachusetts.
+The station is owned by 3G Broadcasting, Inc, and broadcasts a contemporary hit radio music format.
+Its studio is located in Newport, Rhode Island.

 History

 Established in 1984 as WITQ, it officially signed on in October 1988 as WBLQ.
-The WBLQ callsign is now on 1230 AM owned by former WBLQ alum Chris DiPaola.
 The format was automated adult contemporary until the early 1990s when the station shifted its programming to an eclectic album rock format.
-In 1996 the station was sold to Bear Broadcasting and the callsign changed to WERI-FM.
-The operation was moved to Newport in 1999 when Astro Tele-communications rebranded the station as Swing FM running a swing, jazz and standards format which WJZS were the calls.
+In 1996 the station was sold to Bear Broadcasting and the call sign changed to WERI-FM.
+The operation was moved to Newport in 1999 when Astro Tele-Communications rebranded the station as Swing FM running a swing music, jazz and adult standards format as WJZS.
 The format shifted to adult contemporary again as 99.3 The Bridge, then rebranded as Variety 99.3.
 In April 2013 3G Broadcasting Inc. purchased WJZS and WADK.